Huple History, Family Crest & Coats of Arms

 The surname Huple was first found in Hampshire where Bernard Hubold was listed at Winton in 1148.
 A few years later Henry Hubaut, Hubald, Hubalt was listed in the Pipe Rolls of Warwickshire in 1205 and in the same year Hubald de Bereford was listed in the Pipe Rolls of Herefordshire.
 Hugo Hubald, Hubolt was listed in the Domesday Book of 1086.

-Important Dates for the Huple family
+Early History of the Huple family

 This web page shows only a small excerpt of our Huple research.
 Another 61 words (4 lines of text) covering the years 1148 and 1199 are included under the topic Early Huple History in all our PDF Extended History products and printed products wherever possible.